clearcare/policies/source/sections/07-systems_access_policy.md

 1. Cloudticity production systems are not accessible directly over wireless channels.
 2. Wireless access is disabled on all production systems.
 3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
+4. Cloudticity does not maintain wireless access points, however, wireless access points maintained by Cloudticity employees are configured with strong encryption (AES WPA2 at a minimum).
+5. Cloudticity does not maintain wireless access points, however, wireless access points maintained by Cloudticity employees have their vendor defaults changed prior to implementation.
+6. Cloudticity does not maintain wireless access points, however, wireless access points maintained by Cloudticity employees are in secure locations.

 ## 7.10 Employee Termination Procedures